aodhanlutetiae/dj/excel2.md

 <br />
 >=COUNTIF(B2:B195, '\*university\*')

-'Count if' will count a cell *only* if a specified word appears in it (the * is a wildcard and means anything can appear right before or right after the word).
-You can also just use CMD / CTRL + F to **Find** the word and count each occurrence (here there are only six instances of the word 'university').
+'Count if' will count a cell *only* if it meets a criterion.
+Here the cell needs to contain the word 'university' (the * is a wildcard and means anything can appear right before or right after the word).

+You can also just use CMD / CTRL + F to **Find** the word and count each occurrence (here there are only six instances of the word).

 <br />